qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/product-specifications.md

 2. User enter username and password.
 3. The system validates user inputs.
 4. User clicks on the Login button.
-5. The system redirect user to user page or admin page if login successfully.
+5. The system redirect user to user page or admin page if login successfuly.
 If not, the system displays error message.

 **Use case:** Login with a Google account.

-**Brief Description**
-User logins with a Google account.
+**Description**: User logins with a Google account.

 Initial Step-By-Step Description:

 1. User clicks on the Login button on the top right of the home page.
 2. User click on Login with google button.
 3. User enter Google account and password.
-4. The system redirect user to user page or admin page if login successfully.
+4. The system redirect user to user page or admin page if login successfuly.
 If not, the system displays error message.

 ## System Features